-The Committee considered two measures that were based on updated guidelines from the National Kidney Foundation's (NKF) Kidney Disease Outcomes Quality Initiative (KDOQI).
+The Committee considered two measures that were based on updated guidelines from the Kidney Disease Outcomes Quality Initiative (KDOQI) of the National Kidney Foundation (NKF).
 During the most recent update, KDOQI conducted an in-depth review of the evidence base for the recommendations within the guideline, including a systematic review of the literature.
-This resulted in downgraded evidence that had previously been ranked as high to expert opinion for the measure focus of NQF 2977 and 2978 reviewed for maintenance of endorsement by the Committee this cycle.
+This resulted in downgraded evidence that had previously been ranked as high to expert opinion for the measure focus of two measures reviewed for maintenance of endorsement by the Committee this cycle.
 The measure developer supplemented the systematic review in KDOQI with additional journal articles.
-Nonetheless, the Committee felt it is especially important to carefully consider the implications of the downgrading of evidence for these two measures, ultimately concluding that the evidence to support the use of fistulas was not as strong as the evidence against the use of catheters for vascular access.
+Nonetheless, the Committee felt it especially important to carefully consider the implications of the downgrading of evidence for these two measures, ultimately concluding that the evidence to support the use of fistulas was not as strong as the evidence against the use of catheters for vascular access.